awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Encryption Context<a name="encrypt_context"></a>

-All AWS KMS cryptographic operations accept an *encryption context*, an optional set of key–value pairs that can contain additional contextual information about the data\.
-When you provide an encryption context to an AWS KMS encryption operation, you must supply the same encryption context to the corresponding decryption operation\.
-Otherwise, the request to decrypt fails\.
+All AWS KMS cryptographic operations \(the [https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html), [https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html), [https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html), [https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html), and [https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html)\) accept an *encryption context*, an optional set of key–value pairs that can contain additional contextual information about the data\.
+AWS KMS uses the encryption context as [additional authenticated data](https://docs.aws.amazon.com/crypto/latest/userguide/https://docs.aws.amazon.com/crypto/latest/userguide/cryptography-concepts.html#term-aad) \(AAD\) to support [authenticated encryption](https://docs.aws.amazon.com/crypto/latest/userguide/https://docs.aws.amazon.com/crypto/latest/userguide/cryptography-concepts.html#define-authenticated-encryption)\.

+When an encryption context is provided in an encryption request, it is cryptographically bound to the ciphertext such that the same encryption context is required to decrypt \(or decrypt and re\-encrypt\) the data\.
+If the encryption context provided in the decryption request is not an exact, case\-sensitive match, the decrypt request fails\.
+Only the order of the encryption context pairs can vary\.

 The encryption context is not secret\.
-It appears in plaintext in [AWS CloudTrail Logs](logging-using-cloudtrail.md) so you can use it to identify and categorize your cryptographic operations in logs and audits\.
+It appears in plaintext in [AWS CloudTrail Logs](logging-using-cloudtrail.md) so you can use it to identify and categorize your cryptographic operations\.

+An encryption context can consist of any values that you want\.
+However, because it is not secret and not encrypted, your encryption context should not include sensitive information\.
+We recommend that your encryption context describe the data being encrypted or decrypted\.
+For example, when you encrypt a file, you might use part of the file path as encryption context\.

 For example, [Amazon Simple Storage Service](services-s3.md#s3-encryption-context) \(Amazon S3\) uses an encryption context in which the key is `aws:s3:arn` and the value is the S3 bucket path to the file that is being encrypted\.